sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 Okay, so far that is simple enough.
 The next thing we need to do is to wrap some maths around this (sorry!).
 For the purposes of this example, let *Y*\ :sub:`p` denote the ``grade`` of the *p*-th student in the class.
-Thit is not quite the same notation that we used earlier in this chapter.
+This is not quite the same notation that we used earlier in this chapter.
 Previously, we have used the notation *Y*\ :sub:`rci` to refer to the i-th person in the *r*-th group for predictor 1 (the row factor) and the *c*-th group for predictor 2 (the column